burakmcapraz/burakmcapraz/README.md

 ## Hi there 👋

+I am currently pursuing my master's degree in data analytics.
+Within this scope, I am conducting research in the field of machine learning.

 <!--
 **burakmcapraz/burakmcapraz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.